fatiando/pooch/README.rst

         # If a version as a "+XX.XXXXX" suffix, we'll assume that this is a dev version
         # and replace the version with this string.
         version_dev="master",
+        # An environment variable that overwrites path of the garage.
+        env_variable="MYPACKAGE_DATA_DIR",
         # The cache file registry.
 A dictionary with all files in this garage.
 Keys are
         # the file names (relative to *base_url*) and values are their respective SHA256
         # hashes.
 Files will be downloaded automatically when needed (see